olle/talk-query-response/README.md

     reply-to: library/books.sci-fi#42

 The structure above captures all the basic components that a Query should communicate.
-The term `books.sci-fi` expresses the published _need_, and in our example we can quite easily understand that it's about books in the genre or category science fiction.
+The term `books.sci-fi` expresses the published _need_, and we easily understand that it's a _request_ for science fiction books.

 _The dot-notation is not at all required, the Query can use any syntax that fits the platform or programming language._

-In the published Query we've made sure to add an _address_ or designation as to where responses should be directed `library/books.sci-fi#42`.
-This is important, not only in order for information to arrive at the right place, but we also want to avoid coupling the sender to the Query.
+In the published Query we've made sure to add an _address_ or designation, where responses should be sent: `library/books.sci-fi#42`.
+This is really important, not only in order for information to arrive at the right place, but we also want to avoid coupling the sender to the Query.
 We don't need to state who's publishing the Query.
 The `reply-to` _address_, therefore, is